Rising star of the weighing room James Bowen has made the final 10 in the running for the BBC Young Sports Personality of the Year 2018.

 You might also be interested in:

-The countdown to the National Hunt season proper is on, so here are some reasons why we’re getting excited...
+The National Hunt season is upon us, so here are some reasons why we’re getting excited...

 Also in contention are 100m WPA European champion para-athlete Kare Adenegan, 17, Commonweath and European medal-winning swimmer Freya Anderson, 17, European under-18 800m champion athlete Max Burgin, 16, and 2018 Wimbledon boys’ singles runner-up Jack Draper, 16.